gensx-inc/gensx/examples/open-router/README.md

 # GenSX OpenRouter Example

-This example demonstrates how to use [GenSX](https://gensx.com) with [OpenRouter](https://openrouter.ai) to access various AI models through a unified API.
+This example demonstrates how to use [GenSX](https://gensx.com) with [OpenRouter](https://openrouter.ai).

 ## Overview

 This example shows how to:

 - Configure GenSX to use OpenRouter as a provider
-- Access models like Claude 3.7 Sonnet through OpenRouter
+- Access models through OpenRouter
-- Create a simple workflow that generates text based on user input

 ## Prerequisites